simpsonlab/simpsonlab.github.io/_posts/2015-04-10-merging-sv-calls.md

 comments: true
 ---

 As part of the work of the [Pancancer variant-calling working group](http://pancancer.info/variant_calling.html), we needed to merge the results of variant calls from a wide range of different packages to compare their results and select interesting sites for lab validation.
+This is a more subtle procedure than it sounds like, and we could not find any one place where all the necessary information was documented, so we wrote up our process here.

 ## Simple Variants - SNVs, Indels

 The standard format used to output variants is the [Variant Call Format](http://en.wikipedia.org/wiki/Variant_Call_Format).
 For [SNVs](http://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) and shortish [indels](http://en.wikipedia.org/wiki/Indel) (insertions or deletions), this works very well.
 Each entry in a VCF file contains the location of the variant (the chromosome it occurs on, and the starting position), the relevant excerpt of the reference sequence starting at that position, and the "alternate" sequence -- the variant sequence that has been found there instead.

-There are other fields that we'll come back to; but a VCF file containing an A &rightarrow; G SNV at chromosome 1, position 100, a 3 base-pair deletion at chromosome 2, position 200, and a 5 basepair insertion at chromosome 3, position 300 would look something like this:
+There are other fields that we will come back to; but a VCF file containing an A &rarr; G SNV at chromosome 1, position 100, a 3 base-pair deletion at chromosome 2, position 200, and a 5 basepair insertion at chromosome 3, position 300 would look something like this:

 {% highlight bash %}
 #CHROM POS  ID  REF     ALT     ..